 Quite recently, I’ve developed an inclination towards pickles and condiments.
 They’re packed with flavor, and can be a super side dish to put together with any of your simple mains.

-And when I tried my balsamic pickled onions and Mexican pickled carrots, my family was legit obsessed.
+And when I tried my balsamic pickled onions and Mexican pickled carrots, my family was legit obsessed, so of course, I had to try my hands at something else too.

 Jump to: